shoaibms/post-gwas/README.md

 ## 🙏 Acknowledgments

 - Liu et al. (2020) and Zhang et al. (2021) for public maize drought datasets
+- Tu et al. (2020) for maize TF ChIP-seq binding data
 - MaizeGDB and Ensembl Plants for reference genome resources
+- [Funding sources and computational resources to be added]

 ---